 Secarna has demonstrated that LNA-modified ASOs achieve a potent target knockdown in different cell types that shape the immunosuppressive tumor microenvironment after systemic administration.
 No delivery reagents are required for in vivo activity.
 Based on this, Secarna has established a strong pipeline of projects within the field of immune oncology.

-CD39 is a key component within the adenosine axis that allows a tumor to escape from immune-mediated destruction.
+CD39 is a key component within the adenosine axis.
 Targeting CD39 with ASOs holds several advantages compared with targeting other components.
 For example, it allows for accumulation of immune-stimulatory extracellular ATP (eATP) and in contrast to small molecule inhibitors of the A2A receptor it also reverses A2A receptor-independent immune suppression.

 Secarna has demonstrated in syngeneic mouse models that ASOs targeting CD39 potently suppress expression of CD39 in tumor Treg and Tumor-associated macrophages.
 Furthermore, treatment resulted in a reduction of intratumoral Treg and suppression of tumor growth in combination with PD-1 antibody treatment (PMID: 30871609).
 Using ASOs targeting CD39 and CD73, Secarna has also demonstrated in human immune cells that relevant immunosuppressive effects are mediated in an A2Ar-independent fashion, strengthening the role of CD39 and CD73 as promising drug targets (PMID: 32739778).

 FIRST-IN-CLASS IDO1 and TDO2 INHIBITORS